Deployment with OpenShift CLI for Redis Enterprise for Kubernetes

 RedisEnterpriseDatabase

-custom resource.The following example creates a database for testing purposes.
+custom resource.This example creates a test database.
 For production databases, see creating a database and database options.

 cat << EOF > /tmp/redis-enterprise-database.yml apiVersion: app.redislabs.com/v1alpha1 kind: RedisEnterpriseDatabase metadata: name: redis-enterprise-database spec: memorySize: 100MB EOF